SaifOmran/ob/ISM/ISM.md

 	- 4- Object: storage can communicate through API.
 	- 5- Unified: storage can understand block-level, file-level and API.
 	- The controller decides the type of the storage if it is SAN, NAS, object or unified.
+## FC SAN
+- uses FC protocol to transfer the storage traffic.
+- It is expensive as it requires special components such as HBAs and SAN switches.
+- It provides high performance as it is dedicated to transfer the storage traffic only and also it is reliable as it uses FC layers which are lossless
+## IP SAN
+- Uses TCP/IP to transfer the storage traffic.
+- More economical than FC SAN infrastructure as it uses the same network infrastructure.
+- Allows the long distance SANs to connect to each other over IP network, which used for disaster recovery solutions.
 ## FC
 - Most used.
 - Initiator = HBA (server) has SCSI-to-FC processing capability.
 It encapsulates operating system or hypervisor storage I/Os (usually SCSI I/O) into FC frames before sending the frames to the FC storage systems over an FC SAN.